ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

 The main thing is that I'm just glad ROR exists.
-There all kinds of reasons why you would want to know what institution an author is coming from.
-Before ROR, I was aware of some of the commercial competitors, but they are prohibitively expensive for many smaller journals, and they are also more difficult to integrate.
+There all kinds of reasons why you would want to know what institution an author is coming from. **Before ROR, I was aware of some of the commercial competitors, but they are prohibitively expensive for many smaller journals, and they are also more difficult to integrate.
 We do work with bigger journals and presses, but we also work with a lot of small journals, and the price was a concern for us as well as for our customers.
-So when ROR came out as something that was free and community-supported, that was super important.
+When ROR came out as something that was free and community-supported, that was super important.**

-But that doesn't really answer your question.
-I would say one thing I like about how y'all have set up ROR is your [approach to parent-child or nested institutions](https://ror.readme.io/docs/ror-hierarchies-and-relationships).
+But that doesn't really answer your question. **I would say one thing I like about how y'all have set up ROR is your [approach to parent-child or nested institutions](https://ror.readme.io/docs/ror-hierarchies-and-relationships).
 Obviously, you can go super deep on that and get extremely detailed.
 And I think y'all have helpfully resisted the urge to go deeper than in my opinion makes sense.
 I mean, people don't always realize that: it's kind of counterintuitive that there can be an inverse relationship between the richness of a dataset and its utility.
-It can get so granular, and that's cool, but then it's really hard to make any kind of inference from the data.
+It can get so granular, and that's cool, but then it's really hard to make any kind of inference from the data**.
 It becomes like [Borges's map](https://en.wikipedia.org/wiki/On_Exactitude_in_Science).
 It's really exact, but it's useless.

 {{< figure src="/img/blog/scholastica/map-territory.png" class="blog-figure" alt="What do you consider the largest map that would be really useful? - About six inches to the mile. - Only six inches! exclaimed Mein Herr.
 We very soon got to six yards to the mile.
 Then we tried a hundred yards to the mile.
 And then came the grandest idea of all !
 We actually made a map of the country, on the scale of a mile to the mile! - Have you used it much?
 I enquired. - It has never been spread out, yet, said Mein Herr: the farmers objected: they said it would cover the whole country, and shut out the sunlight!
 So we now use the country itself, as its own map, and I assure you it does nearly as well." caption="Carroll, Lewis, and Harry Furniss.
 Sylvie and Bruno Concluded.
 London and New York: Macmillan and Co., 1893.
 [HathiTrust](https://hdl.handle.net/2027/uc2.ark:/13960/t6ww7b09m?urlappend=%3Bseq=208).
 Accessed 22 Mar.
 2023.
 Influence on the one-paragraph Jorge Luis Borges short story 'Del rigor en la ciencia' [(On Exactitude in Science)](https://en.wikipedia.org/wiki/On_Exactitude_in_Science), first published 1946." >}}